Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Experiments

 \section{Experiments}

-In this section, we extensively evaluate the proposed method on iSAID, DIOR, NWPU VHR-10, and HRSID datasets.
-The modules are firstly evaluated under instance segmentation task on iSAID dataset, followed by object detection task on DIOR and NWPU VHR-10 datasets, to demonstrate the effectiveness in optical remote sensing images.
-HRSID dataset is also used to verify the capability of generalization in SAR images.
+In this section, we extensively evaluate the proposed method on iSAID, DIOR, NWPU VHR-10, and HRSID datasets, in which the first three datasets are based on optical remote sensing images, while the last one is for synthetic aperture radar (SAR) images.
+Note that DIOR only provides bounding box annotations, thus we only evaluate the object detection performance on this dataset.